PaulSoderlind/EmpiricalFinancePhD/Readme.md

 # Introduction

+January 2019: the plan for this repository is to move the easier material to my FinancialEconometrics repository.
+The more advanced material will remain here.

 Julia code for a Empirical Finance course at UNISG.

 The current version is tested on Julia 1.0, but should work also on 0.7.